jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

         {0: 'default', 1: 'default'}
     )

-  the test is green again
+  the test is green again.
+This reminds me of a dict comprehension

 * I rename the test